saagie/technologies/README.md

 filename |  description
 --- | ---
-`techno.yml` |  This file describes the technology (see [Saagie Help Center documentation - SDK][saagie-help-center] for details).
+`technology.yaml` |  This file describes the technology (see [Saagie Help Center documentation - SDK][saagie-help-center] for details).
-`metadata.yml` |  This is a **generated** file, it will be created during the first build.
-It's just a concatenation of the `techno.yml` and all `context.yml` files with a correct Docker image tag (from `dockerInfo.yml`). **Don't modify it manually.**
+`metadata.yaml` |  This is a **generated** file, it will be created during the first build.
+It's just a concatenation of the `technology.yaml` and all `context.yaml` files with a correct Docker image tag (from `dockerInfo.yaml`).

 #### Context level :

 filename |  description
 --- |  ---
-`context.yml` | This file describes all information about the context (see [Saagie Help Center documentation - SDK][saagie-help-center] for details).
+`context.yaml` | This file describes all information about the context (see [Saagie Help Center documentation - SDK][saagie-help-center] for details).
-`dockerInfo.yml` | This is a **generated** file containing the Docker repository and tag of the context Docker image. **Don't modify it manually.**
+`dockerInfo.yaml` | This is a **generated** file containing the Docker repository and tag of the context Docker image.
 `build.gradle.kts` | The build in this repository is made with [gradle plugins][saagie-gradle-plugin].
-So you need to apply theses plugins (just need a Dockerfile and a image_test.yml).
+So you need to apply theses plugins (just need a Dockerfile and a image_test.yaml).
 You can also declare dependencies between build if you need to build this context from another in this repository (Gradle will do the build using this dependency).
 `settings.gradle.kts` | To set a name of the build context (need to be uniq in this repository).
-`Dockerfile` | The Dockerfile of the context `image_test.yml` |  Each build need to be tested ...
+`Dockerfile` | The Dockerfile of the context `image_test.yaml` |  Each build need to be tested ...
 So we use [GoogleContainerTools/container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) to test the generated Docker image.

-If you don't have a Dockerfile (example : `generic/docker` technology), only the `context.yml` is mandatory.
+If you don't have a Dockerfile (example : `generic/docker` technology), only the `context.yaml` is mandatory.

 ### How to create or edit an application technology

-For the moment, we just host metadata.yml for each app in this repository (we use external git repositories for Docker images).
+For the moment, we just host metadata.yaml for each app in this repository (we use external git repositories for Docker images).

-The content of the `metadata.yml` file is describe in the [Saagie Help Center documentation - SDK][saagie-help-center].
+The content of the `metadata.yaml` file is describe in the [Saagie Help Center documentation - SDK][saagie-help-center].

 ## Build